mathieubouhelier/wallApp/README.md

 ```
 npm run dev
 ```
- 3. And after all started and running, navigate WallApp/frontend
+ 3. And after all started and running
 4. Run the command
 ```
-npm run cypress:open
+npm run cypress
 ```